Viltrox AF 85mm f/1.4 Pro FE, the full review

 Unboxing

-Let’s start at the beginning—unboxing, as they say—the moment you take it out of the box.
-I received this package here in Guadeloupe from China, and everything arrived in perfect condition, well protected.
-The lens comes in a gorgeous glossy black box, itself protected by a quality outer cardboard sleeve.
-Just from the box, you can tell it’s serious business!
+Let’s start at the beginning: the unboxing, or the moment you take the lens out of the box.
+I received this package here in Guadeloupe from China, and everything arrived in perfect condition, very well protected.
+The lens comes in a beautiful glossy black box, itself protected by a good-quality outer cardboard sleeve.
+Even from the packaging, you can tell Viltrox is taking this lens seriously.

-Upon opening, you see the lens well set into a hard foam.
-On the side, there’s a good-quality gray and black pouch, reinforced at the base.
-They’re almost like the ones Canon provides for its L-series (pro) lenses.
-In any case, it’s always nice to have that kind of attention!
+When you open the box, the lens is firmly set into hard foam.
+On the side, you also get a good-quality gray and black pouch, reinforced at the base.
+It almost reminds me of the pouches Canon provides with its L-series lenses.
+In any case, it’s always nice to see this kind of attention to detail.

 I’ve kept you waiting long enough.
-But the first time I took the lens out of the box, I was impressed by the overall quality.
-The lens isn’t the lightest/most compact, but when you hold it, you immediately feel a truly superb quality.
-To put it this way, I even had a much better impression of quality and solidity than when I handled, for example, my Sigma 150–600mm or even some Canon L optics back when I used a DSLR.
+The first time I took the lens out of the box, I was genuinely impressed by the overall quality.
+It is not the lightest or most compact lens, but once you hold it, you immediately feel a very high level of build quality.
+To put it simply, I had an even better impression of solidity than when handling, for example, my Sigma 150–600mm or even some Canon L lenses from my DSLR days.

-The lens really exudes quality overall with a magnesium–aluminum alloy, the same often found in the construction of recent mirrorless bodies.
-The all-metal lens makes a really great first impression.
-So yes, attached to my A7 III—which isn’t the heaviest mirrorless—it does have some heft, but the whole setup is well balanced, I find.
-You’ll obviously see the brand’s “PRO” designation and the “AF 85/1.4 FE”.
+The lens really gives off a premium feeling, with a magnesium-aluminum alloy similar to what is often used in recent mirrorless bodies.
+The all-metal construction makes an excellent first impression.
+Yes, mounted on my A7 III, which is not the heaviest mirrorless body, it does have some heft.
+But I still find the whole setup well balanced.
+You also clearly see the brand’s “PRO” designation and the “AF 85/1.4 FE” marking on the barrel.

-On the lens you’ll find plenty of options, like on a major-brand optic.
-You get an AF/MF switch that works perfectly, a manual focus ring, and an aperture ring with a button to make it clickable/de-clickable.
-There’s also a small round button that corresponds to a customizable Fn button.
-It can serve as a shortcut to quickly choose certain functions (such as AF lock or detection, toggling MF/AF, or other settings depending on your camera).
-It can also be configured more precisely via the Viltrox Lens App through the integrated USB-C port.
+On the lens, you’ll find plenty of controls, just like on a major-brand optic.
+There is an AF/MF switch that works perfectly, a manual focus ring, and an aperture ring with a switch to make it clicked or de-clicked.
+There is also a small round button that works as a customizable Fn button.
+It can be used as a shortcut for certain functions, such as AF lock, subject detection, switching between MF and AF, or other settings depending on your camera.
+It can also be configured more precisely through the Viltrox Lens App via the integrated USB-C port.

-The aperture ring is of superb quality.
-It’s divided into full stops (f/1.4, f/2, f/2.8, etc.) and the third stops are also marked on the metal barrel.
-Moving from f/1.4 to f/16 is very smooth, very supple, and it remains a joy to use.
-After f/16, there’s indeed an “A” (auto) mode that lets you control the aperture from the camera.
-But the ring is such a pleasure to use that I caught myself staying at full aperture and often using the ring.
-You also have a switch to make the aperture ring clickable—no problem there either—it works perfectly and the clicks make it easy to feel where you are.
+The aperture ring is superb.
+It is marked in full stops, from f/1.4 to f/16, and the third stops are also engraved on the metal barrel.
+Moving from f/1.4 to f/16 is very smooth and pleasant, and the ring is simply a joy to use.
+After f/16, you get an “A” auto position, which lets you control the aperture from the camera body.
+But the ring feels so good that I often found myself staying wide open and using the ring directly.
+You also have a switch to click or de-click the aperture ring.
+No issue there either: it works perfectly, and the clicks make it easy to know where you are.

-The lens also comes with a quality lens hood—nothing to complain about there.
-Finally, a small detail that I think adds a nice touch: you can see the red sealing gasket at the mount—pretty cool, right?
-You can also note the presence of a USB-C port that makes it easy to update the lens firmware.
-More recently, still aiming to offer even more, Viltrox provides an (iOS/Android) app to update the lens via Bluetooth or simply by plugging the lens into your phone.
+The lens also comes with a good-quality lens hood, and I have nothing to complain about there.
+One small detail I like: you can see the red sealing gasket at the mount, which adds a nice touch.
+You’ll also notice the USB-C port, which makes firmware updates easy.
+More recently, and still with the aim of offering more flexibility, Viltrox has also provided an iOS/Android app that lets you update the lens via Bluetooth or by connecting it directly to your phone.

-You’ll notice that when the lens is off, you can feel “something moving” inside the lens.
-This feeling disappears when the lens is mounted on a powered-on body.
+When the lens is off, you may feel something moving inside the barrel.
+This disappears once the lens is mounted on a powered-on camera body.
 These are the floating optical elements.
-It can feel a bit odd at first, but rest assured it doesn’t cause any issues in daily use.
+It can feel a little strange at first, but don’t worry: it does not cause any issue in normal use.

-I was really curious to test this lens in terms of autofocus and I have to say that, overall, I was really not disappointed.
-So yes, if you read other reviews of this Viltrox 85mm, they say its autofocus would still be slightly below the Sony 85mm F1.4 GM II, but I want to say—well, of course, given its price, right?
-Haha!
-I couldn’t test the Sony (which costs almost four times more), but according to some tests, the difference would be almost minimal in AF performance compared to the Sony, which says a lot about the AF quality of this Viltrox.
+I was really curious to test this lens’s autofocus, and overall, I was not disappointed at all.
+Yes, if you read other reviews of this Viltrox 85mm, some say its autofocus is still slightly behind the Sony 85mm f/1.4 GM II.
+But honestly, given the price difference, that is hardly surprising.
+I couldn’t test the Sony myself, which costs several times more, but according to several tests, the difference in AF performance is fairly small.
+That says a lot about the quality of the Viltrox.

-Personally, in day-to-day use and during my test days, I found the AF to be really very good, if not excellent.
-In AF-S (single AF) mode, I didn’t encounter any issues, even though I rarely use this mode, even for static subjects like details, landscapes or others.
-In AF-C (continuous AF) mode, I also got really good results.
-Eye tracking locks on very well and, frankly, I didn’t find much to criticize in this regard.
+Personally, in everyday use and during my test days, I found the autofocus very good, if not excellent.
+In AF-S mode, I didn’t encounter any particular issue, even though I rarely use this mode, even for static subjects such as details or landscapes.
+In AF-C mode, I also obtained very good results.
+Eye tracking locks on very well and, frankly, I didn’t find much to criticize here.

-I also did quite a few tests in poor light conditions—at sunrise/sunset, in dark rooms, etc.—and autofocus really grabs very well, even wide open.
-So, in my view, that’s very good.
+I also did quite a few tests in poor light, at sunrise, sunset, in dark rooms and so on, and autofocus still locks very well, even wide open.
+In my view, that is a very good result.

-Given the interesting close focusing distance (79 cm — x 0.13), I also did a fair amount of manual focusing and, honestly, it’s really very pleasant.
-As I mentioned above, the ring is nice and wide, of quality, and you can achieve perfectly fine-tuned focus.
-Obviously, if you’re shooting wide open, the depth of field is so shallow that it’s better to use manual focus if you want to place focus on a very precise area.
-At that distance, with an 85mm wide open, you get a gorgeous bokeh.
+Given the interesting close focusing distance of 79cm and 0.13x magnification, I also spent some time using manual focus.
+Honestly, it is very pleasant.
+As mentioned above, the ring is wide, well damped and easy to control, so you can fine-tune focus very precisely.
+Obviously, when shooting wide open, the depth of field is so shallow that manual focus can sometimes be useful if you want to place focus on a very specific detail.
+At that distance, with an 85mm lens wide open, the bokeh is gorgeous.

-I was able to film quite a few lively scenes, like my kids in the garden, passersby in the street, people running, and autofocus generally locks onto the subject very well as it should.
-I even did some slightly tougher AF tests, switching from a very close plane to a more distant one, then back to the starting plane, and it still does well.
-So for me, on the video side, I think it’s very good!
+I was able to film quite a few lively scenes, including my kids in the garden, passersby in the street and people running.
+Autofocus generally locked onto the subject very well, as it should.
+I also tried a few slightly tougher AF tests, switching from a very close subject to a more distant one and then back again, and the lens still handled it well.
+So for video, I think the result is very good.

 There is a little focus breathing, but honestly, it remains acceptable.